aruizdealarcon/ipetikzmod/README.md

 # Installation

-## How to install in OSX and GNU/Linux
+## How to install in OSX and Linux

 Download _ipetikzmod.lua_ and _ipetikzmod.isy_ above from this repository.